Tracardi/tracardi-api/docs/qa/how_system_process_event_context.md

 19. If the profile's last device geo information is empty, indicating that no geo location has been assigned yet, the code fetches the geo location using the MaxMind API.
-It creates a `GeoLiteCredentials` object with the MaxMind license key and account ID and calls the `get_geo_location` function with the session's device IP address.
+It creates a `GeoLiteCredentials` object with the MaxMind license key and account ID and calls the `get_geo_maxmind_location` function with the session's device IP address.

 20. The fetched geo location is assigned to the profile's last device geo information, ensuring that it reflects the newly obtained geo location.